photobooth-app/photobooth-docs/docs/extras/buzzer.md

 # Buzzer

-Use a buzzer to trigger photos in the photobooth
+Use this bluetooth buzzer to trigger actions in the photobooth.

 ## Big Red Hot Button

 ![buzzer loading](../assets/buzzer/buzzer-loading.jpg){ width="300" }

-This button is based on ESP powered by battery.
+This action button is based on an ESP board powered by battery.
-It emulates a keyboard and thus can be used with the photobooth-app or other photobooth projects that use keyboard input to trigger captures.
+It emulates a bluetooth keyboard and thus can be used with the photobooth-app or other photobooth projects that use keyboard input to trigger actions.

-The power consumption measured is about 60mA - the battery has 1100mAh capacity.
-This gives a runtime if fully charged of 18h.
-Loading works only if battery is connected, means the button must be switched on to load.

 ### Hardware and Assembly